Jun-Jie-Shi/PASSION/README.md

 Other path setting like `imbmrpath` and `savepath` is also noteworthy.

+😭😭😭 We apologize for not fully implementing multi-batch parallel training, here we used 'for' loops but seems not memory-friendly, we will subsequently consider how to implement efficiently.
+If you have a better way, by all means contact me!

 ## 🚀Running
 You can conduct the experiment as following if everything is ready.
 ```